 - Corporate Finance: Finance 301.
 Math majors who have declared the Actuarial concentration may contact Jacob Lagerstrom to submit a request to be enrolled in Finance 301.
 Requests for enrollment should occur during adivising week.

 The department offers several courses related to the actuarial exams.
 Students must take at least one of the exam courses, and also the Math Finance course (Math 537), for the concentration.

-- Parts of Exam MFE/3: The advanced material in Math 537 covers a good portion of the subject matter of this exam, but 537 is not an exam preparation course per se.
+- Parts of Exam MFE/3: Math 537 covers a good portion of the subject matter of this exam, but 537 is not an exam preparation course per se.
 Some topics are covered in Finance 301.

 Suggestions and announcements for actuarial concentrators

-- Take an exam course during your sophomore year so that you can pass one exam by the summer before junior year.
+- Take an exam course (typically, Math 536) during your sophomore year so that you can pass one exam by the summer before junior year.
 This makes it more likely to secure an internship during the Actuarial Career Fair and thus have an internship during the summer between junior and senior year.

 - The Actuarial Club is now a chapter of Gamma Iota Sigma, a national organization of students interested in risk and insurance (including actuarial science).
 See also the campus pulse page here.